kseniabuk/Ravelry/README.md

 ### Future Enhancements:
 - [x] Figure out how to pull additional pattern information to retrieve yarn weight, gauge, difficulty, etc **(complete on August 6<sup>th</sup>, 2025)**
-- [] Compile data, begin dashboard
+- [ ] Compile data, begin dashboard
-- [] Switch from Basic Auth to OAuth 2.0
+- [ ] Switch from Basic Auth to OAuth 2.0
-- [] Implement incremental data pull
+- [ ] Implement incremental data pull:
 	1. Compare if favorite is already in the data store
 	2. If not present, retreive favorite information and pattern information and append
 	3. If present, skip, no updates requred